MUL-Chair-of-Industrial-Logistics/crrt-route-finder/README.md

 For methodological details please refer to the corresponding publication:

 * Miklautsch, P., Woschank, M. (2023).
 Decarbonizing Industrial Logistics Through a GIS-Based Approach for Identifying Pareto-Optimal Combined Road-Rail Transport Routes.
-In: Borgianni, Y., Molinaro, M., Orzes, G., Matt, D.T. (eds) Towards a Smart, Resilient and Sustainable Industry.
+In: Borgianni, Y., Matt, D.T., Molinaro, M., Orzes, G. (eds) Towards a Smart, Resilient and Sustainable Industry.
 ISIEA 2023.
+Lecture Notes in Networks and Systems, vol 745.
 Springer, Cham. https://doi.org/10.1007/978-3-031-38274-1_31

 ## Link between the code and the methodology